Hovercross/fmpxml-to-json/Readme.md

 ## Overview

 This is a basic Go utility to convert a Filemaker FMPXMLResult type XML file into a JSON file.
 I was working with a client that has a very large Filemaker footprint that needed to sync their data with some external systems.
-Since the FMPXMLResult data format isn't the most friendly interchange format, this tool will take it and convert it to a much more "normal" JSON based format.
+Since the FMPXMLResult data format isn't the most friendly interchange format, this tool was written to take it and convert it to a much more "normal" JSON based format.

 ## Usage